Nischida/sfmc_snippets/README.md

 # sfmc_snippets
-This is a collection of code related to SFMC
+This is a collection of code and resources related to SFMC

 Related Bookmarks